corei5/L3S-Hackathon-ORKG/README.md

 ![demo](https://github.com/corei5/L3S-Hackathon-ORKG/assets/11629650/c10348ba-4d41-4dbc-91f5-5c9c4e5fec28)

-### Problem Statement

-In today's era of information overload, individuals and organizations are faced with the challenge of efficiently extracting relevant information from vast amounts of scholarly data.
-Traditional search engines often need to provide precise and context-aware answers to specific questions posed by research.
-As a result, there is a growing need for advanced natural language processing (NLP) techniques to enable scholarly document question-answering (QA) systems.

 This project aims to develop a Scholarly Document Question Answering app powered by Large Language Models (LLMs), such as Falcon-7B and Dolly-v2-3B, utilizing the LangChain platform and the ChromaDB vector database.
 By leveraging the capabilities of LLMs, this app aims to provide users with accurate and comprehensive answers to their questions within a given document corpus.

 ### Methodology